AskMeAgain/dotfiles/README.md

 The winter/orchid theme (see screenshots below) is currently fully supported, the other themes not, but will follow in the next 1 or 2 weeks.
 Cleanup after installation is still not done, but will happen once i have a feature freeze.

+## Usage

-After installing these dependencies, enter "change_style.sh winter" in a console to switch to a style.
+After installing these dependencies, enter "change_style.sh winter" in a console to switch to a style (look for the themes folder to see all current installed styles).

+If you want to try out your own style, get an url to a wallpaper you would like to use.
+Make sure that the url ends with a file ending http://cool-image-site.com/cool-picture.jpg (see .jpg here)

+execute following command from a console:

+try_style.sh (URL) (--light or --dark) (Value from 0 to 100 for alpha background) (optional -f flag to provide a local file)

+Follow the instructions on screen to save the theme if you like it.

 ## Screenshots